FlapShatner/expo-cal/zz_docs/multi-day.md

 instanceId?: string;
 };

-I need to find any of these events whose endDate is a later day than the startDate.
+I want to go through and push each event object into a new array, but I also need to find any of these events whose endDate is a later day than the startDate.
 The start and end date values could be different times on the same day, but I only want to find events which end on a different day than they started.
-When such an event is encountered, I want to create an object containing the event's ID, as well as an array of all the dates from the startDate to the endDate.
-Could you please create a TS function do do that?
+When such an event is encountered, I want to push a copy of the event for every day in the sequence of days to the new events array.
+In the startDate and endDate fields for each copy, for both, the date should be the respective date from the sequence, and the "allDay" field should be true.

+for example,
+(these are truncated events for demonstration) this array:
+[
+{
+id:1,
+startDate:10/8/24
+endDate:10/8/24
+}
+{
+id:2,
+startDate:10/12/24
+endDate:10/14/24
+}
+{
+id:3,
+startDate:10/18/24
+endDate:10/18/24
+}
+]
+would become
+[
+{
+id:1,
+startDate:10/8/24
+endDate:10/8/24
+}
+{
+id:2,
+startDate:10/12/24
+endDate:10/12/24
+}
+{
+id:3,
+startDate:10/13/24
+endDate:10/13/24
+}
+{
+id:4,
+startDate:10/14/24
+endDate:10/14/24
+}
+{
+id:5,
+startDate:10/18/24
+endDate:10/18/24
+}
+]